Yunus0or1/Guidelines-How_TO/Laravel Basic Installation .md

 ```
 Go to localhost:8000

-> To be noticed It can not be guranteed that these commands will run without any error.There is problem with different versions of Laravel.
+> To be noticed It can not be guranteed that these commands will run without any error.
+Problems may arise with different versions of Laravel.